 Research Highlights:

-- Countries, including Austria, the Republic of Cyprus, Denmark, Finland, Germany, Iceland, Malta, Norway, Poland, Slovenia, Slovakia, and Sweden, offer free education for certain nationalities.
+- Countries, including Austria, the Republic of Cyprus, the Czech Republic, Denmark, Finland, Germany, Greece, Iceland, Luxembourg, Malta, Norway, Poland, Slovakia, Slovenia, and Sweden, offer free education for certain nationalities and/or certain degrees.

 - Most countries allow students to stay in the country after graduation, for a few months to a year, to search for employment.

-Here’s the list of countries where education is either free or at a minimal cost:
+Here’s a list of cheap countries to study where education is either free or at a minimal cost:

 ---|---|---|---|---|---|---|